zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 >
 > If I write a comment and you think it is a _bad_ comment (useless, obviously wrong, etc.), by all means downvote and ignore.
 Why not?
 And if I write _another_ comment that says "you have an _obligation_ to reply!"—I wouldn't say that, because I don't think that, but let's say that I did—downvote and ignore that comment, too!
 Do this no matter who the commenter is!

 The reason this 2023 comment is compatible with the controversial 2020 remarks is because Achmiz believes that (what he considers) simple requests for definitions and examples _are_ productive, even if not all comments are productive.
-According to this view, a request for examples of a phenomenon should not be hard to satisfy if the phenomenon is real; a request for a definition of an niche term should not be hard to satify if term means anything.
+According to this view, a request for examples of a phenomenon should not be hard to satisfy if the phenomenon is real; a request for a definition of an niche term should not be hard to satisfy if term means anything.
 Ideally, the answers should have already been in the post; the fact that commenters have to ask is a manifestation of the post not being complete.

 Elsewhere, Achmiz [wrote in 2023 that](https://www.lesswrong.com/posts/FrR78Wy6s79keSuDe/actually-personal-attacks-after-object-level-arguments-is-a?commentId=QDaY64Su9jh2yLjau) "it's not necessarily (and, indeed, not likely to be) worth your time to engage with _all_ of your critics", and in June 2025, [proposed "ignore" functionality as an alternative to user bans](https://www.lesswrong.com/posts/adk5xv5Q4hjvpEhhh/meta-new-moderation-tools-and-moderation-guidelines?commentId=7jhPH5GBvkgG6zpq7).[^ignore]